pranjalbatra/secure_prog_ecommerce/backend/README.md

 ## Setup/Installation

 1. Clone this repository to your local machine.
+2. Set up the database credentials:
-2. Navigate to the directory of the project.
+   Create a .env file in the root directory of the project.
+   Add the following lines to the .env file:
+   DB_USER=root
+   DB_PASSWORD=Pan20110529@

 3. Install the required dependencies with `npm install`.
 4. Start the server with `node scripts.js`.
+The backend server will start running on http://localhost:8000.

-## Usage
+## API Endpoints
 This project is an API that can be interacted with using HTTP methods:

 - `GET /sche_1`: Retrieves a list of all users.